mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 <!-- The choice of the starting toolset and mission shapes the balance and profile of initial community activity. -->

+As explored above, Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.
+Research on project based learning supports the motivational factors of authentic tools.
+In Papert's [-@papert_gears_1980] study of his childhood play with gears he celebrated the joy of understanding processes hidden from others by taking apart and playing with technology.
+This motivational factor of _lifting the lid_ was reflected in a conversation among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

 ### Observations on the use of code playgrounds and development tools

 <!-- Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.
 Discuss and compare to Kafai in book, the lineage of Logo, Scratch.
 Instead the more authentic approach of a real language.
  -->
-As explore in the previous chapter, my motivation for choice of code development tools (Javascript, Phaser and Glitch) were driven by desire to be authentic and extensible.
-Research on project based learning supports the motivational factors of authentic tools.
-In Papert's [-@papert_gears_1980] study of his childhood play with gears he celebrated the joy of understanding processes hidden from others by taking apart and playing with technology.
-This motivational factor of _lifting the lid_ was reflected in a conversations among participants communicating a sense of awe of how much code must be involved in a professional game based on the relative complexity of the code of their simple game.

-As explored above Heathcote highlighted the value and dangers of authentic tools and processes in settings where students may find their novice skills frustrating.
-While there is no suitable comparative data I can draw on my journal notes and past experience and observations from interpretation of video data to share observations on the use of the coding environment.
+As explored in the previous chapter, my motivation for choice of code development tools (Javascript, Phaser and Glitch) were driven by desire to be authentic and extensible.
+In this section I draw on my journal notes and past experience and observations from interpretation of video data to share observations on the use of the coding environment.

-The use of code playgrounds significantly reduced technical barriers for students as it removing the process of setting up a server for web development, and the delay of transferring files to the server.
-There were few extended blockages to undertaking work in this environment.
-While there were still some issues of access for some participants, these were mitigated through the use of a shared log in.
-When users struggled to log in or to find the games or assets that they had created earlier there were able to get help from family members or other peers mostly with out having to ask for help from facilitators.
+The use of glitch as a code playground significantly reduced technical barriers for students.
+It removing the process of setting up a server for web development, and the delay of transferring files to the server.
+While the code project consisted of several files of javascript, HTML and CSS, learners were shielded from the complexity of how they were interlinked and there were practically no extended blockages to undertaking work using this environment.
+There were some issues of access for some participants who did not remember or recall log in details or their project name.
+These issues were mitigated through the use of a log in details shared between participants.

+When users struggled to log in or to find the games or assets that they had created earlier there sought and received help from family members or other peers.
+Direct help from facilitators was rarely required.
 In the glitch environment code errors were highlighted in with red dot in the interface which gave a quick visual indication of where the error occurred, when the user hovered over gave an error message as a pop up. the which while limited

 <!-- NOTE - EXAMPLE HERE AS AN IMAGE -->

 <!-- In my experience, meta-level blockages involving  be extremely frustrating.
 This is in-line with Resnick's guidelines to chose blackboxes carefully.  -->

-Online code playgrounds like glitch or CodePen curate the interface to promote and celebrate community contributions to promote a feeling of community and experimentation via remixing and contributing to the project of others.
-However This choice of glitch compared to a tool aimed at young coders potentially reduced access to suitable games or other suitable projects which a community like Scratch would allow.
-However, having a shared log in and thus a shared page for projects - making the social projects more possible.
+Online code playgrounds like glitch or CodePen arrange the user interface to promote and celebrate community contributions in such a way as to promote a feeling of community and experimentation via remixing and contributing to the projects of others.
+However, despite this, the choice of glitch compared to a tool aimed at young coders potentially reduced access to suitable games or other suitable projects which a community like Scratch would allow.
+However, the shared log in details created a shared page for projects of all participants which made the social sharing of projects more possible.

-NOTE - MORE DATA IS NEEDED FOR THIS SECTION
+NOTE - MORE DATA/FOCUS IS NEEDED FOR THIS SECTION

 <!-- NOTE -  compare this to Scratch community - in scratch its easy to find games to remix.
 This has less of a ready made community of learners but feels more real (potentially (no data)) -->